Nam Ji-hyun (actress, born 1990): Career

-2009–2014: Debut and solo activities
+2009–2015: Debut and solo activities

 Ji-hyun was chosen as a member of 4Minute in 2009.
-The 5-member girl group officially debuted on June 18, 2009 with performing their debut single "Hot Issue" on M Countdown.
+The 5-member girl group officially debuted on June 18, 2009, with performing their debut single "Hot Issue" on M Countdown.

 In 2010, Ji-hyun made her acting debut in the television series It's Okay, Daddy's Girl, playing a law student.

 In 2011, Ji-hyun was cast in MBC's weekend drama A Thousand Kisses, playing the younger sister of Ryu Jin.

-In February 2013 Ji-hyun was cast in the idol version of Love and War 2, a sitcom which creates reenactments of the problems and issues a couple may face in their marriage.
+In February 2013, Ji-hyun was cast in the idol version of Love and War 2, a sitcom which creates reenactments of the problems and issues a couple may face in their marriage.

 In October, Ji-hyun was cast in her first lead role in the mobile drama Please Remember, Princess.

 In April 2014, Ji-hyun was cast in KBS' teen drama High School.
 However, she dropped out of the drama due to her overseas schedules conflicts.
 In September, Ji-hyun was cast in the web drama Love Cells.
 The same year, she starred in the anthology film The Youth.

 In 2015, Ji-hyun starred in the 5-episode web drama Never Die.

-2016–present: 4Minute's disbandment, acting career
+2016–present: Group disbandment, acting career

 On June 13, 2016, Cube Entertainment announced that 4Minute has disbanded and the members are still in discussion to renew their contracts.
 On June 15, Cube Entertainment officially announced that Jihyun, Gayoon, Jiyoon and Sohyun's contracts had expired on June 14 and that the members decided not to renew their contracts, hence their departure from Cube Entertainment.

 Since 4Minute's disbandment, Ji-hyun signed a new contract with Artist Company to pursue a career in acting.

 In 2017, Ji-hyun starred in KBS' youth romance drama Strongest Deliveryman.
 In December 2017, Artist Company announced that she had changed her name to Son Ji-hyun.

 In 2018, Ji-hyun starred in TV Chosun's historical drama Grand Prince.

-In December 2021, Nam signed a contract with FN Entertainment.
+In December 2021, Ji-hyun signed a contract with FN Entertainment.

-In August 2022, Nam signed a contract with Urban Works.
+In August 2022, Ji-hyun signed a contract with Urban Works.